nazdridoy/ngpt/docs/api/config.md

 ### add_config_entry()

 Adds a new configuration entry or updates an existing one at the specified index.
+This function prompts the user interactively for configuration values.

 ```python
 from ngpt.utils.config import add_config_entry